ac7552/email_middleman/README.md

  - Job to Clear Emails from Postgres using SideKiq scheduler:
         I'd also want a job to remove emails from postgres, so there isn't an ever growing table.
 I'd want to set expiration
         for emails at a day.
-The Clear Emails Job would look at the email_age field
+The Clear Emails Job would look at the email_age field in determining which email rows to remove

+- Automatic Failover:
+        I'd implement a mechanism to failover to the non default service in the event of failed responses.
+        Essentially this would be toggling the feature flipper after an X amount of failures.

  - Lastly I'd want to support multiple recievers:
         Only one person can receive an email via the current API.
 I'd need to adjust the MailGunAPIService &                           SendGridAPIService in order to do so.

 ## Authors